xatisba/descriptive-statistics-exercises-project-with-python/README.md

 <!-- endhide -->

-Inside this repository, you will find a file called `problems.ipynb` with the exercises you need to finish to complete it.
+Inside this repository, you will find a file called `./notebook/problems.ipynb` with the exercises you need to finish to complete it.

 ## 🌱 How to start this project